ShivamTyagi23123/Lab_work/README.md

 - Check for Palindrome and Anagram
 - Character Frequency and Modifications
 - Word Operations (Longest Word, Word Reversal)
 - String Rotation Checks
 - Check if one string is a rotation of another
 - Reverse each word in a sentence without changing word order
 - Print the initials of a name
 - Print initials of a name with surname in full
 - Change the date format from dd/04/yyyy to dd-Apr-yyyy
-- QPrint all sub-strings of a string
+- Print all sub-strings of a string

 ### 🧠 Logic Enhancers
 - Find first and last occurrence of target in a sorted array